 According to the tie-breaker rule, applicants with the same CRS score will be ranked based on how long their application has been in the system.

-Applicants who have applied first receive an Invitation to Apply (ITA) for permanent residency.
+Applicants who have applied first will receive the Invitation to Apply (ITA) for permanent residency.

 How is the Tie Breaker Rule Used in the Express Entry Draws?